Fairway Hills — tract homes in San Ramon (1965)

 5. The Plan 5 (unknown name) - 3 bedrooms, 2 bathrooms.

-Fairway Hills today
+Legacy of Fairway Hills

 Fairway Hills hit the market at a competitive price point, especially for golf-course homes with large lots and stylish elevations.
 Sales concluded in 1968.